Why You are Trapped In An Online Echo Chamber and What To Do About It

 For the Feminist, it is self-evident that women are oppressed, the patriarchy rules the world and that women need to fight for their rights and the rights of women everywhere.
 Yet an MRA would argue that the feminist movement has gone too far, that our culture accepts the belittling of men due to their past transgressions and that due to affirmative action and the like, competent males are being passed over for less competent women and minorities.

 Both parties think they are right.
-Both have facts, expert opinions, (in)group consensus and an online following.
+Both have facts, expert opinions, (in)group consensus and an online following, and an online echo chamber.
 Both parties can claim that history is on their side ‘proving’ their point.
 How can they both be right at the same time?

 If you have an unchangeable opinion on a topic, you are basically claiming that you know everything that there is to know about it.
 That nothing anyone says can sway you and no new evidence could possibly move your position.
 You are effectively claiming omnipotence.
 Yet, unless you are some kind of deity, you are just a fallible human.
 That is, you can be wrong.
 We all can.

-Here are a few measures you can take to help ensure that you are not stuck in an echo chamber.
+Here are a few measures you can take to help ensure that you are not stuck in an online echo chamber:

 1) Be open to all of your opinions changing.

-6) Seek out and observe other echo chambers – If you look at the echo chambers of issues that you are not that passionate about, you can see how incestuous and self-confirming they really are (search Facebook ‘groups’ for any topic and join them to start looking).
+6) Seek out and observe other online echo chambers, if you look at the online echo chambers of issues that you are not that passionate about, you can see how incestuous and self-confirming they really are (search Facebook ‘groups’ for any topic and join them to start looking).

-When someone disagrees with us, and when we have support from our echo chamber, it is all too easy to ‘other’ them.
-That is, to put them into the preverbal ‘other group’.
+When someone disagrees with us, and when we have support from our own online echo chamber, it is all too easy to ‘other’ them.
+Othering others means to put them into the preverbal ‘other group’ in our mind.
 A group that is external to us, that thinks differently (read incorrectly), that is less intelligent and thus their opinions are not worth hearing.

 Zachary Phillips